shayenna/HealthyHeadwatersLab_wiki/Lab-structure/Lab-roles.md

 * Oversees the Healthy Headwaters Lab Reflections blog
 * Assists with field work when necessary

+### Stream Ecology & Biomonitoring Technician
+Alyssa Frazao is the Stream Ecology & Biomonitoring Technician for Healthy Headwaters Lab.
+She:
+* Oversees and coordinates field work for the lab
+* Ensures the lab and field stores are stocked and functional
+* Trains new lab members in benthic macroinvertebrate field and lab work

 ### Aquatic Science Field and Lab Technician
 Jess Owen is the Healthy Headwaters Lab Aquatic Science Field and Lab Technician.
 She is based in GLIER's central nutrient facility.
 She:
 * Analyses Healthy Headwater Lab water samples for C, P, and N